ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### Intel vs Silicon

 This blog post only applies to macOS systems with an Intel processor and the embedded T2 security chip.
-Apple silicon systems will run completely on a set of Apple-designed ARM processors and thus will use a different topology.
+Apple silicon systems will run completely on a set of Apple-designed ARM processors and thus will use a different topology based on e.g. the A12 chip.
-Because of this it's possible Apple silicon systems will not be impacted by this vulnerability, but as of yet this is to be confirmed but *is* being actively investigated.
-And besides... let's hope it's fixed by then. :-)
+Since the A12 chip seems to have fixed this issue (to be confirmed), it's highly likely the new Apple Silicon machines will not be vulnerable.
+And while the new upcoming Intel Macs at the end of year will probably recieve a new hardware revision of the T2 chip (e.g. based on the A12), we are still stuck with this vulnerability on Macs between 2018 and 2020.

 ### So about this T2 thing